MicrosoftDocs/win32/desktop-src/CIMWin32Prov/setpowerstate-method-in-class-cim-refrigeration.md

 ---
-Description: The SetPowerState method of the CIM\_Refrigeration class sets the desired power state for a logical device and when a device should be put into that state. ms.assetid: eaee6e0e-8330-4c4f-b4e1-4029050544a2 ms.tgt_platform: multiple
+description: The SetPowerState method of the CIM\_Refrigeration class sets the desired power state for a logical device and when a device should be put into that state. ms.assetid: eaee6e0e-8330-4c4f-b4e1-4029050544a2 ms.tgt_platform: multiple
 title: SetPowerState method of the CIM_Refrigeration class